gpufit/Gpufit/README.md

 ## How to cite Gpufit

 If you use Gpufit in your research, please cite our publication describing the software.
+Note that a paper describing the software is currently in peer review.
+A pre-print of the manuscript is available at the Biorxiv preprint server, however.

   *  Gpufit: An open-source toolkit for GPU-accelerated curve fitting
      Adrian Przybylski, Björn Thiel, Jan Keller-Findeisen, Bernd Stock, Mark Bates